ArpanDhama2001/AdaptiveStreamingApp/README.md

 - Automatically transcode videos to multiple resolutions
 - Stream videos using the HLS protocol with a native HTML5 video player

-It showcases backend capabilities such as media processing, secure file handling, RESTful API design, and scalable content delivery.
+It showcases backend capabilities such as media processing, file handling, and RESTful API design.

 ---